Saturday, February 4, 2012

 1978: The movie Dead Man's Curve, about the life of Jan & Dean, was televised on CBS.

-1978: Harry Chapin met with U.S. President Jimmy Carter to discuss the problem of hunger.
+1978: Harry Chapin met with U.S. President Jimmy Carter at the White House to discuss the problem of hunger.

 1978: Only in America.
 Or perhaps only in Texas.
 On the 19th anniversary of Buddy Holly's death, we learned that his birthplace in Lubbock, Texas was scheduled for demolition by the Lubbock Building Department.
 The landmark was saved when the entire building was purchased and moved out of town.
 Gee, do ya think it might have some kinda', you know, heestorical value (hic)?